top of page

 How Scott’s Systems Helped Me Write My Book

-After finishing his book, I decided to apply his systems to my writing - and I began a manuscript!
+After finishing his book, I decided to apply his systems to my writing.
+I began a manuscript!
 I set up daily routines and small, manageable tasks instead of aiming for a big, intimidating goal like “finish the book.”
 This approach helped me stay consistent and avoid burnout.

 Within 15 months, I completed my manuscript.
 It felt like a huge achievement, but then the journey continued.
 My manuscript sat on a shelf in my office for three years.
 During that time, I almost forgot the momentum Scott’s systems had given me.